 An introductory course on energy, thermodynamics, sound and electromagnetic waves, optics, and modern physics.
 Practical skills are learned in the laboratory, which is a required part of the course.
-Restricted to students in the B.I.T. degree program.

-Precludes additional credit for PHYS 1001, PHYS 1003, PHYS 1007.
+Precludes additional credit for PHYS 1001, PHYS 1003, PHYS 1007

-Lectures three hours a week, tutorial 1.
+Lectures three hours a week, tutorial one and a half hours a week, laboratory three hours alternate weeks.